KyrieOkun/HumanityFirst---Comprehensive-Humanitarian-Emergency-Management-Platform/ABOUT_THE_PROJECT.md

 ## 🌍 Saving Lives Through Technology

-**HumanityFirst** is a comprehensive humanitarian emergency management platform developed by White Nash (winfield.littel@proton.me) to help organizations coordinate disaster response and save lives worldwide.
+**HumanityFirst** is a comprehensive humanitarian emergency management platform developed by White Nash (winfield.littel@aegisdynamics.xyz) to help organizations coordinate disaster response and save lives worldwide.

 ## What We Do